PreyInstinct/Loot-Goblin-Filter/README.md

 - "Group": Item groups (e.g. ARMOR, CLUB, amu).
 Some of these use build-level aliasing (e.g. "${alias}") defined in `aliases.py`.
 - "Descrition": Human readable group description for convenience.
 - "Filter Level": The filter level at which the category will start to be filtered.
 Odd filter levels are reserved for toggling potions on/off, so the actual filter level will be twice the value here.
-- "Marker Level": The size of the map marker when this group is notified, from 0 (no marker) to 4 (largest marker).
+- "Marker Level": The size of the map marker when this group is notified, from 0 (no marker) to 4 (largest marker), as well as the degree of bracketting used to highlight the item name.
+Ranks 5-7 all use DOT size markers, and have alternative purple bracketting for charms and jewels.
 - "Notification Level": The filter level at which the category will no longer be notified, from 0 (never notify) to 5 (always notify).
 Odd filter levels are reserved for toggling potions on/off, so the actual filter level will be twice the value here.

 ### Advanced Aliasing

 Aliases are defined in aliases.py as Python string variables.
 They can be called in the filter source using "${ALIAS}", and will be substitued with the string value at build time.

 This is very similar to the filter's Aliasing functionality, but is significantly more flexible.
 First, these Python-level aliases may be nested inside each other (e.g. QUIVER = "(${ARROWS} OR ${BOLTS})" without breaking.
-Second, these are true variables and could be used to compose values dynamically.
+Second, this extends aliasing functionailty with Python so that aliases could be composed dynamically.

 If you want to use this functionality for your own filter, `aliases.py` should be portable and fairly self-evident.
 Also grab the top level script `build_filter.py` if you don't want to implement your own pipeline.
 Just edit the "structure" and "file_header" in `build_filter.py` to point to your source filter file/s and define your aliases in `aliases.py`.
+Variables in the global namespace of `aliases.py` will not be used as aliases if they start with an underscore `_`.

 ## Item Tier Superscripts